Completing the Forecast Cycle

 It tries to bring all issues and values to light to be considered in a transparent framework where trade-offs can be identified and considered.

-• you can’t make the right choice if it isn’t on the table
+• You can’t make the right choice if it isn’t on the table…

 It directly addresses the social, political or cognitive biases that marginalise some values or alternatives.